qouteall/imm_ptl_wiki_copy/Datapack-Based-Custom-Portal-Generation.md

 ### The Format of Custom Portal Generation Form
 #### `type` : `imm_ptl:classical`
 The classical form.
 Similar to the nether portal, it can be in any shape and can be horizontal.
 The frame can only be constituted by one type of block.
 However, this side's frame block can be different from the other side's frame block.
-Upon activation, it will firstly check whether the other side's terrain is generated.
+Upon activation, it will first check whether the other side's terrain is generated.
 If the other side's terrain is generated, it will load surrounding chunks and then search for the existing portal frame.
 If an existing frame is found, the portal will link to it.

 * `from_frame_block` Block id.
 This side's frame block.
 * `area_block` Block id.
 The portal frame content's block.
 (The activation spot's block will not be checked.
 If the area block is air and you trigger witl flint and steel, the activation spot's block will be fire block.
 If the area is all air blocks except this fire block the portal still can generate)